CEIDatUGA/COVID-19-DATA/README.md

  - [Spatial spread in China](https://github.com/CEIDatUGA/CoronavirusSpatial)

 ## Epi_characteristics

+Table of epidemological characteristics of COVID-19 and other zoonotic outbreaks.
+Data was manually entered from research articles with a PubMed publication identification number.
+The data set was built to capture the most about of data, so many of the cases are incomplete.
+The same research article could be used for multiple lines if different outbreaks or statistics were reported.

+This is a static data set.

 <b>Metadata:</b>
  Column name: Description, [Allowed Values]
  - pathogenName:	Name of pathogen	[2019-nCoV, SARS-CoV, MERS-CoV, H1N1 virus, H5N1 virus, Ebola virus]